zlatozar/etudes/ComputerSimulation/InstructionSet.md

 |:-----------------:|:------:|:-----------:|:-----------------:|:----------:|
 |    ```AND``` Immediate               |  IM      |  44           |   ```ANDI, R1 I```                |     LE       |

-The logical and of the word in register R1 and the 20-bit immediate value I extended on the left with 12 zero bits is stored in R1.
-The CCR is set in the same way as the And Register instruction.
+The logical ```AND``` of the word in register R1 and the 20-bit immediate value I extended on the left with 12 zero bits is stored in R1.
+The CCR is set in the same way as the ```And Register``` instruction.

 ### 18. ANDC